 - Two-cycle engines are lightweight, allowing the user to move more freely while working with the trimmer.
-Two-cycle engines use a fuel and oil blend, which reduces average maintenance to changing the weed eater string and emptying the fuel tank before storing the trimmer for the off-season.
+Two-cycle engines use a fuel-and-oil blend, which reduces average maintenance to changing the weed-eater string and emptying the fuel tank before storing the trimmer for the off-season.
 Though lower maintenance, these trimmers have less power output than those with a four-cycle engine.

 - Four-cycle engines are generally considered more efficient than two-cycle engines.
 The efficiency comes at the cost of size and weight, so users should expect a heavier tool when they pick up a four-cycle engine trimmer.
 These tools also are more powerful than products with two-cycle engines, making them a good choice for yards that are more than an acre.
-However, keep in mind, products with four-cycle engines typically cost more and require regular oil changes to keep them working properly.
+However, products with four-cycle engines typically cost more and require regular oil changes to keep them working properly.

 The size of the engine is another important factor.
 This is measured in cubic centimeters (cc).
 As an engine increases in size, as indicated by the cc, the power output of the engine increases.
 This is because a larger engine is generally capable of displacing more air and fuel at one time.
 When displacement is low, power output is also low.
-So, if high power is the goal, look for a product with an engine larger than 40 cc.
+So if high power is the goal, look for a product with an engine larger than 40cc.

-Fuel Efficiency and Run Time
+Fuel Efficiency and Runtime

-Run time is a bit easier to measure because manufacturers typically provide the fuel tank size and the maximum run time on a single tank of fuel.
-These run-time numbers are based on tests performed in ideal, controlled environments, so factors like high- and low-temperature extremes or very dense, wet foliage can reduce the actual run time.
+Runtime is a bit easier to measure because manufacturers typically provide the fuel-tank size and the maximum runtime on a single tank of fuel.
+These runtime numbers are based on tests performed in ideal, controlled environments, so factors like high- and low-temperature extremes or very dense, wet foliage can reduce the actual runtime.
 These situations decrease the fuel efficiency of the trimmer, causing it to use more fuel in a shorter period of time.

-The cutting width of a gas string trimmer refers to the total width the rotating string can reach when the trimmer is being used.
+The cutting width of a gas string trimmer refers to the total width the rotating string can reach when the trimmer is in use.
 Standard gas string trimmers will have a cutting width of about 16 to 18 inches.
 However, there are compact models that may be as small as 12 inches wide and commercial gas string trimmers that exceed 20 inches wide, so it’s important to know what size is necessary for the lawn, yard, and garden.

 Variable Speed Control

 Feeding the line refers to pulling more line out of the trimmer head.
-There are now many products that offer innovative line feeding methods that eliminate the need to start and stop, while using the trimmer to deal with a standard fixed line.
+There are now many products that offer innovative line-feeding methods that eliminate the need to start and stop while using the trimmer to deal with a standard fixed line.
 These include bump feeding and auto feeding.

-- Fixed-line gas string trimmers are attached tightly to the head, meaning the user needs to loosen the head and manually pull the line out when they need more.
+- Fixed-line gas string trimmers are attached tightly to the head, meaning the user needs to loosen the head and manually pull the line out when more is needed.